Gravis UltraSound

-The Gravis UltraSound or GUS is a sound card for the IBM PC compatible system platform, made by Canada-based Advanced Gravis Computer Technology Ltd. It was very popular in the demoscene during the 1990s.
+The Gravis UltraSound or GUS is a sound card for IBM PC compatibles made by Canada-based Advanced Gravis Computer Technology.

 The Gravis UltraSound was notable at the time of its 1992 launch for providing the IBM PC platform with sample-based music synthesis technology (marketed as "wavetable"), that is the ability to use real-world sound recordings rather than artificial computer-generated waveforms as the basis of a musical instrument.
 Samples of pianos or trumpets, for example, sound more like their real respective instruments.
 With up to 32 hardware audio channels, the GUS was notable for MIDI playback quality with a large set of instrument patches that could be stored in its own RAM.

 The cards were all manufactured on red PCBs, similar to fellow Canadian company ATI.
 They were only a little more expensive than Creative cards, undercutting many equivalent professional cards aimed at musicians by a huge margin.